denten-books/plain-text/1-chapter.md

 constitutes a simulation.
 It by analogy, and it also is capable of simulating all other symbolic systems, from intelligence, to calculus, and literature.

+Reconstructing the influence of Wittgenstein's thought on Turing confirms the place of Turing's "On Computability" in the conversation about language, pain, and cognition.
+Seen in the light of Wittgenstein's philosophy, Turing's work and consequently the early history of computing acquires a broader connotation, beyond the narrow confines of the *Entscheidungsproblem* the paper paper was meant to address explicitly.
+In 1936, on the eve of World War II, Turing imagined more than a formula: it was a thing that could explore the limits of theory, and a theory that identified a new class of emerging things.
+Through Turing's well-documented involvement in Government Code and Cypher School (GC&CS) at Bletchley Park, actual Turing machines changed the nature of war: used at first to break encrypted military communications and then to compute missile trajectories.
+But as I will argue here, Turing machines also changed humanity's relationship with symbolic thought.
+And unless we understand Turing's legacy beyond war-making, we risk limiting its creative potential to mechanisms of destruction.

 [^ln1-anticipate]: As Alonzo Church mentioned in his review of the paper a year later, Turing's mathematical insight was anticipated by concomitant work in the field [@church_review_1937].